thor8126/Hospital-api/Readme.md

 You can use your local database by adding the connection string in the .env file.

 #  API Endpoints
-1- GET /api/doctors/register -           Register a doctor
+1- GET /api/doctors/register -           Register a doctor  (name,username,password)
-2- POST /api/doctors/login -             Login a doctor
+2- POST /api/doctors/login -             Login a doctor  (username,password)
 3- GET /api/doctors/logout -             Logout a doctor
-4- POST /api/patients/register -         Register a patient
+4- POST /api/patients/register -         Register a patient(name,phone(primary_key))
-5- GET /api/patients/:id/all_reports -   Get all reports of a specific patient 6- POST /api/reports/:id/create_report-  Create a report of a patient 7- GET /api/reports/:status  -           GET all reports related to specific Status['Negative','Travelled-Quarantine', 'Symptoms-Quarantine', 'Positive-Admit']
+5- GET /api/patients/:id/all_reports -   Get all reports of a specific patient(patient_id)
+6- POST /api/reports/:id/create_report-  Create a report of a patient 7- GET /api/reports/:status  -           GET all reports related to specific Status['Negative','Travelled-Quarantine', 'Symptoms-Quarantine', 'Positive-Admit']